Bynoe Harbour, Northern Territory

-Bynoe Harbour is a locality in the Northern Territory of Australia located about 41 km south-west of the territory capital of Darwin.
+Bynoe Harbour, also Scooma Bay, is a locality in the Northern Territory of Australia located about 41 km south-west of the territory capital of Darwin.

 Bynoe Harbour consists of the full extent of the natural harbour of Bynoe Harbour which extends in an easterly direction into the mainland forming one of the sides of the Cox Peninsula and which is enclosed to the west by a spit consisting of a number of islands including Quail Island at the spit's northern end.
 The mouth of the natural harbour opens to the north into Beagle Gulf.
 The locality is bounded to the north by a line running across the harbour's mouth from Birge Point on the Cox Peninsula in the east via the northern tip of Indian Island to Quail Island in the west and bounded in the west by a line from Quail Island in the north to Point Paterson in the locality of Dundee Beach in the south.
 The western boundary passes on the west of the spit which includes Dum In Mirrie Island.
 The locality's name derived from the natural harbour and ultimately from Benjamin Bynoe, the surgeon and naturalist who served on HMS Beagle on its third voyage.
 Its boundaries and name were gazetted on 4 April 2007.